Ben-Kerman/immersive/README.md

 ### Copying Subtitles

-Immersive can copy subtitles to clipboard.
+Immersive can copy subtitles to the clipboard.
 Use `c` to manually copy the active line at any time, or toggle automatic copying with `C`.
 You can copy a line partially in the menu for selecting text from the active line.

 ## Troubleshooting

-If Immersive crashes at any point (when this happens, the interface suddenly disappears and all keybindings stop working), open the console using `ˋ`/`~` and take a screenshot of it and report the issue to me.
+If Immersive crashes at any point (when this happens, the interface suddenly disappears and all keybindings stop working), open the console using `ˋ`/`~`, take a screenshot of it and report the issue to me.
 If you started mpv from the command line the output there is preferable.